connorjs/dotnet-with-esproj-example/README.md

 The solution view offers an alternative display of the workspace.
 It reorganizes the root configuration files into `client`, `server`, and `shared` under the `files` solution folder.
 It groups all projects together under the `projects` solution folder (no `client` and `server` separation).

+## Targets

+The workspace uses the standard `dotnet` targets for both .NET and npm.

+- `restore` installs dependencies
+- `build` compiles, lints, and builds the projects
+- `test` runs unit tests with coverage

+.NET uses `build` for Analyzers and formatting (via `CSharpier.MSBuild`), so npm uses `build` for ESLint, tsc, and Prettier.

+`dotnet format` exists to help auto-fix, but is not used to verify the build.